pcastellazzi/python-project/README.md

 ## Notes

-- Remember to add to `$XDG_CONFIG_HOME/git/ignore`:
+- Remember to add the following to `$XDG_CONFIG_HOME/git/ignore`:

   - Your IDE configuration files (`/.vscode`, `/.idea`, etc.).
   - System specific files like `.DS_Store`.

-- You can store defaults for user name and email in `$XDG_CONFIG_HOME/copier/settings.yml`.
+- You can store defaults for username and email in `$XDG_CONFIG_HOME/copier/settings.yml`.
 See
   <https://copier.readthedocs.io/en/stable/settings/> for more details.